-- assets and liabilities for each balance sheet presented are translated at the closing rate at the date of that balance sheet: - income and expenses for each income statement are translated at average exchange rates (unless this is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the dates of the transactions); and - all resulting exchange differences are recognised as a separate component of equity.

-On consolidation, exchange differences arising from the translation of any net investment in foreign entities, and of borrowings and other financial instruments designated as hedges of such investments, are taken to shareholders' equity.
+- assets and liabilities for each balance sheet presented are translated at the closing rate at the date of that balance sheet; - income and expenses for each income statement are translated at average exchange rates (unless this is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the dates of the transactions); and - all resulting exchange differences are recognised as a separate component of equity borrowings and other financial instruments designated as hedges of such investments, are taken to shareholders' equity.
 When a foreign operation is sold or borrowings forming part of the net investment are repaid, a proportionate share of such exchange differences are recognised in the income statement as part of the gain or loss on sale where applicable.